For all the talk of being cultural, the Mooncake festival is one that is disappointing year in year out.

 Well, every year I brace myself for what will be the new fangled flavours for mooncakes.
-Ta-dah ... this year takes the cake (pun intended).
+Ta-dah ... last year takes the cake (pun intended).
 Its Angry Birds mooncakes!
 I think its a brilliant marketing strategy, its taking China/HK by the proverbial storm.
 Is that raining bird shit ... no, its just kids throwing their Angry Birds mooncakes in the air for effect.
+Now we even get Nasi Lemak ones.
+Damn it, this year we do actually have nasi lemak mooncakes!!!

 Each passing year, we get further away from tradition.
 Is this fusion or variety or just plain stupidity.
 I am talking about mooncakes.
 The whole thing marks of a scam.